jetstream-cloud/js2docs/docs/faq/alloc.md

    **3. How do I let other XSEDE accounts use my allocation?**

+You can add users to (or remove them from) your XSEDE allocation via the XSEDE User Portal.
+Users must have already created their XSEDE accounts before they can be added to an allocation.

 > To add users to, or remove them from, an active Extreme Science and Engineering Discovery Environment ([XSEDE](https://www.xsede.org/documents/527334/695761/what-is-XSEDE.pdf){target=_blank}) allocation, the principal investigator, co-principal investigator, or [allocation manager](https://portal.xsede.org/allocations/managing#manageusers){target=_blank} can follow the instructions here:

 >  * [https://portal.xsede.org/allocations/managing](https://portal.xsede.org/allocations/managing){target=_blank}